From Monday January 22 to Friday January 26, 2018, Yves Bertot will be teaching a

 If you are a doctoral student in computer science or mathematics, not already specializing in computer-based proofs, you will be able to validate credits for this course, as long as you show up to most of the sessions during the week.

-We expect anybody attending to come with a laptop computer on which a recent version of Coq has been installed, either from pre-compiled versions (as provided by Debian or other Linux distributions) or as re-compiled from the sources, available on the following site.
+We expect anybody attending to come with a laptop computer on which a recent version of Coq has been installed, either from pre-compiled versions (as provided by Debian or other Linux distributions) or as re-compiled from the sources, available on the site of the Coq system.

-If you wish to attend, it is preferable that you send a mail to Yves Bertot and Nathalie Bellesso (both mail addresses are firstname.lastname@example.org ), so that I can plan the size of the required room and I can warn you about changes in the organization.
-In this application mail, please indicate if you wish some help for accomodation.
+This course is for free, thanks to the support provided by Inria and Université Côte d’Azur.
+If you wish to attend, it is preferable that you send a mail to Yves Bertot and Nathalie Bellesso (both mail addresses are email@example.com ), so that I can plan the size of the required room and I can warn you about changes in the organization.
+For accommodation, you will have to take care of it individually, but information is available on the page on accommodation.